MounikaBeerelly/React-Notes/Redux.md

     export default appStore;
     ```
-- Providin store to the application
+- Providing store to the application
     ```
     import { Provider } from "react-redux";
     import appStore from "./appStore";